 That doesn’t mean you have to devolve into a workplace cliche.
-Writer and director Jeff Gonick points out that he doesn’t want to look like “someone who is trying too hard to look like a director.
-Meaning?
-“Black on black on black, with black glasses and a black scarf.”
+Jeff Gonick, a New York-based writer and director, points out that he doesn’t want to look like “someone who is trying too hard to look like a director.
+You know, black on black on black, with black glasses and a black scarf.”

 Yikes.
 Yeah, we get that.

 If the idea of a uniform brings up bad juju (maybe you’re thinking of the “blue shirt and grey dress pants” brigade that invade office parks and high-rise buildings each morning), think again.

 A uniform could be a well-constructed pocket tee and dark denim.
 Or a sportcoat and chinos.
 Or a crewneck sweatshirt and twill pants.